skittleson/DoCodeThatMatters/src/skateboard-gear.md

 priority: 0.9
 ---

 USE AT YOUR OWN RISK.
-It's been a few years riding on this 3D printed gear.
+It's been a few years riding on this 3D printed spur gear.
 Let's give an update from this [Reddit post i did few years ago](https://www.reddit.com/r/functionalprint/comments/hz8yn8/parametric_belt_driven_gear_for_diy_esk8/).

 ## Specs